Cinco de Mayo, or May the fifth as it’s known in English, has become a big deal not so much in Mexico, but particularly in the US.

 Anything With Tequila

-Tequila is to Mexicans on Cinco de Mayo like beer is to the Irish on St. Patrick’s.
+Tequila is to Mexican-Americans on Cinco de Mayo like beer is to the Irish on St. Patrick’s.

 Point being that a true Mexican celebration calls for cocktails with some traditional Mexican ingredients.
 Tequila being one of these ingredients.

 If you didn’t already know, Tequila is made from the blue agave plant near the region of Jalisco.